Motor Vehicle and Parking Regulations

 Student registration decals are valid for one academic year; consequently, all vehicles must be registered each year.

 All vehicles must be parked in a lined parking space.
 All student parking spaces are lined but not marked as reserved.
-Faculty/Staff parking areas are reserved from 8:00 a.m. to 3:00 p.m., Monday to Friday, when classes are in session.
-All students are free to use the Faculty/Staff spaces before 8:00 a.m. and after 3:00 p.m. on scheduled class days and all day on weekends and holidays.
+Faculty/Staff parking areas are reserved Monday-Friday, 8 a.m.-3 p.m. when classes are in session.
+All students are free to use the Faculty/Staff spaces before 8 a.m. and after 3 p.m. on scheduled class days and all day on weekends and holidays.
 This does not include the Faculty/Staff spaces behind Health Services, which are off limits at all times to anyone other than Health Services staff members.

 The lack of a convenient parking space is NOT an excuse for violating parking regulations.
 Vehicles are considered parked when left unattended, with or without flashers on.
 If a registered vehicle is loaned to another person and a traffic citation is issued, the registered owner is responsible for the payment.

-Off-campus students using their vehicles to drive to campus must register with Public Safety and obtain a WC parking permit in order to secure campus-parking privileges.
+Off-campus students using their vehicles to drive to campus must register with Public Safety and obtain a WC parking permit in order to secure campus parking privileges.
 Once registered, off-campus students can park in student/open spaces.
+Students are responsible for abiding by all local statutes regarding parking off-campus.

 Resident Assistants will have reserved parking spaces in the vicinity of their assigned dormitories.
 These spaces are strictly limited to authorized vehicles with Resident Assistant Parking Permits.
 All others in these spaces will be ticketed.